 Don’t miss more awesome videos!
 Subscribe to FarWestChina on YouTube.

 Looks delicious, doesn’t it?
-Trust me when I say that Uyghur bread is best when eaten right out of the oven.
+There’s a reason that this is one of the must-try foods from the Xinjiang region.
+And trust me when I say that Uyghur bread is best when eaten right out of the oven.

 The truth is that there are numerous kinds of Uyghur bread – flatbread with onion, flatbread with sesame, a bagel-like bread, plain disc-like bread, etc. Every bread maker has his own recipe and process, which is why some people will line up for a long time to purchase the bread from a popular stall.